GoogleCloudPlatform/cloud-sql-proxy-operator/docs/e2e-tests.md

 ...TODO...

 ## Helpers
-The utility functions in `helpers/testcases.go` are intended to be reused between e2e and
+The utility functions in `test/helpers` are intended to be reused between e2e and integration tests.

 The test cases in `helpers/testcases.go` are intended to be reused between e2e and integration tests.
 They require a TestCaseParams as input, and then update the *